 She is currently working on three additional books: an homage to The Sun Also Rises, about expats chasing their last dreams in San Miguel de Allende, a World War II novel based upon her interest in the impact of war on and through women over the generations, and a memoir in essays.
 She lives and writes in Chicago, where she also hosts literary salons to showcase authors and their new books to avid readers.

 Rita Dragonette is a writer who, after spending nearly thirty years telling the stories of others as an award-winning public relations executive, has returned to her original creative path.
 The Fourteenth of September, her debut novel, is based upon her personal experiences on campus during the Vietnam War.
-The novel is coming out from She Writes Press on September 18 and has already been designated a winner for Women’s Fiction in the 2018 Beverly Hills Book Awards, a finalist for two 2018 American Fiction Awards by American Book Fest, and has received an honorable mention in the Hollywood Book Festival.
+The novel, which came out from She Writes Press in September has already been designated a winner for Women’s Fiction in the 2018 Beverly Hills Book Awards, a finalist for two 2018 American Fiction Awards by American Book Fest, and has received an honorable mention in the Hollywood Book Festival.
 She is currently at work on three other books: an homage to The Sun Also Rises about expats chasing their last dream in San Miguel de Allende, a World War II novel based upon her interest in the impact of war on and through women, and a memoir in essays.
 She lives and writes in Chicago, where she also hosts literary salons to showcase authors and their new books to avid readers.